antoinealb/swiss-unity-league/README.md

 env/bin/pip install -r requirements.txt
 ```

+> [!IMPORTANT]
-this is only needed once, however, when working with the code, make sure that
+> This is only needed once, however, when working with the code, make sure that
-your virtual environment is correctly activated with the following command:
+> your virtual environment is correctly activated with the following commands.

 ```shell
 # Start the dev environment with the modules you installed above